Myrmex/overview/cadmus/dev/frontend/libs.md

     "name": "Daniele Fusi"
   },
   "peerDependencies": {
-    "@angular/common": "^15.0.0",
+    "@angular/common": "^18.0.0",
-    "@angular/core": "^15.0.0",
+    "@angular/core": "^18.0.0",
+    "@myrmidon/ng-tools": "^3.1.1",
+    "@myrmidon/cadmus-core": "^8.1.0",
+    "@myrmidon/cadmus-state": "^8.1.0",
+    "@myrmidon/cadmus-ui": "^8.1.2",
+    "@myrmidon/cadmus-ui-pg": "^8.1.1"
   },
   "dependencies": {
-    "tslib": "^2.0.0"
+    "tslib": "^2.3.0"
   }
 }
 ```

 (2) In each library module you should import all the required Angular, Angular Material, and Cadmus modules.
-You can refer to the `app.module` of your app to define the subset of modules required.
-If your library requires additional modules, remember to add them to the `app.module` file of the app, too.
+You can refer to `app.config.ts` or `app.module.ts` of your app to define the subset of modules required.
+If your library requires additional modules, remember to add them to the `app.config.ts`/`app.module.ts` file of the app, too.

 (3) in your app's `package.json` file, to speed up builds, for each added library you can add the corresponding **build commands** to `package.json` scripts (to be run like `npm run <SCRIPTNAME>`), e.g.: